-The Chicago Bears are 7-2, have the NFL's best defense and were ranked No. 3 overall in ESPN.com's most recent Power Rankings.
-The Green Bay Packers, meanwhile, are 6-3 and No. 6 in those same rankings.
+The Chicago Bears are 7-2, have the NFL's best defense and were ranked No. 3 overall in the ESPN.com's most recent Power Rankings.
+The Green Bay Packers, meanwhile, are 6-3 and ranked No. 6 in those same rankings.
 The Packers have a young defense that can be expected to continue its improvement.
 They also figure to get an infusion of injured players back on the field for the stretch run, a list that includes defensive back Charles Woodson, receiver Greg Jennings and linebacker Clay Matthews.

 Historically, one of the most reliable measures of championship contention is passer rating/QBR differential -- the difference between a team's offensive passer rating (or QBR) and the passer rating/QBR allowed by its defense.
-The Bears rank fifth in the NFL at 25.4, and the Packers rank sixth at 19.9.
-Those figures are close enough that all we can conclude is both teams are well-positioned for a championship run based on historical trends.
+The Bears rank fifth in the NFL at 25.4, while the Packers rank sixth at 19.9.
+Those figures are close enough that all we can conclude is both teams are well-heeled for a championship run based on historical trends.

 In the end, this decision could come down to a value choice.
 The Bears have a relatively high differential because their pass defense has allowed the second-lowest QBR in the league.
 They've intercepted 19 passes, allowed only eight touchdown passes and have 26 sacks.
-Overall, the Bears' defense also has scored six touchdowns and is averaging 3.3 takeaways per game.
+Overall, the Bears defense has also scored six touchdowns and is averaging 3.3 takeaways per game.

 The Packers' differential, of course, is based mostly on quarterback Aaron Rodgers' QBR of 72.3.
 (Rodgers has thrown 25 touchdowns and only five interceptions, completing 67 percent of his passes.)